alecmuffett/drafts-not-complete-not-tested-do-not-use/onion-cluster-ideas/README.md

     * implement @TvdW's suggestion of hacking Tor daemon to hand-off requests received from the introduction point, to other machines in the cluster
     * then rearchitect as N introduction points handing off to M callback servers

+## Juha Nurmi warns against entropy starvation

+>For instance, years ago I had some exit nodes and it took me several
+>days to figure out what was the bottleneck of the traffic.
+There were
+>plenty of CPU, RAM and bandwidth available but the entropy level of the
+>VM was close to zero.
+>Tip: follow your `cat /proc/sys/kernel/random/entropy_avail` and maybe
+>`apt-get install haveged`.

 # Pricing Notes

 ## RPi3b